 If your child requires an urgent mental health assessment, speak to your family doctor, pediatrician, or mental health service immediately.
 A severely low mood, self-harm, and thoughts of suicide all require specialist medical or psychiatric input.

 As a parent or caregiver, it is vital to be aware of the signs that a child might be struggling with their mental health.
 Give your child the space and time to express their feelings, and ensure their teacher or school is aware of your worries if necessary.
+If you’re considering online therapy options, Calmerry offers resources and professional counseling tailored to various needs.
 You must seek expert advice from a therapist, pediatrician, or mental health specialist if you have serious concerns for a child’s wellbeing.